bharatltech/mystmd/01-paper.md

 ```
 Although these functions take different kinds of data (a list of integers versus a list
 of polymorphically typed lists) and apply different operations (squaring versus list
-length), they exhibit the samepattern of computation.
+length), they exhibit the same *pattern* of *computation*.
 That is, both take a list and
 apply some function to each element to generate a resulting list of the same size as
 the original.

 The combination of polymorphic typing and higher-order functions allow us to ab-
 stract this pattern of computation into a standard function.

-Most programming languages supportfirst-order functions; in a first-order function
+Most programming languages support *first-order functions*; in a first-order function
 the arguments and the result are ordinary data items.

-Some programming languages supporthigher-order functions; in a higher-order func-
+Some programming languages support *higher-order functions*; in a higher-order func-
 tion the arguments and the result may be functions.
 Gofer supports higher-order
 functions; in fact, it does not distinguish between first-order and higher-order func-
 tions.